Paras3715V/prime-number-identifier-/README.md

 # prime-number-identifier-
-A C++ command tool to identify prime numbers using an square root trial division method.
+This is a simple C++ program that checks if a number is prime using the square root optimization